Answered By: Linda Neyer Last Updated: Feb 28, 2020 Views: 27

 Follow good rules of searching, for example, if your topic is the effectiveness of yoga on arthritis, type your search as 'yoga arthritis' or 'yoga and arthritis' (same results).
 Click on the article title to view the abstract (description) and read the methods described before you click on Full Text to view the complete article.

-What you're looking for in primary sources is a description of a method (treatment or intervention) done to or with a group of people.
+When you're looking for primary sources, you are looking for a description of a method (treatment or intervention) done to or with a group of people.
 For example, the article "Efficacy of a biomechanically-based yoga exercise program in knee osteoarthritis: A randomized controlled trial" tells you in the title that it is a 'randomized controlled trial' (research study) and the 'Participants' and 'Interventions' sections describe what was done to whom; this is an example of primary research.

 METHODS: A computerized search of PubMed and Embase was performed to identify relevant studies.
 The outcome measures were pain, stiffness, and physical function.
 Two investigators identified eligible studies and extracted data independently.
 The quality of citations was measured using Jadad score.
 Standardized mean differences (SMDs) with 95% confidence intervals (CIs) were calculated for pain, musculoskeletal impairment, quality of life, general wellbeing, and mental wellbeing.